 The School has a comprehensive Trips Policy which identifies appropriate procedures, staffing levels and Health and Safety arrangements.
 If you have any questions or concerns you are welcome to contact the trip organiser or the Assistant Head Pastoral and Boarding to discuss matters.

-A list of residential trips will have been circulated to you prior to joining but if not please do contact reception to obtain a copy.
+See the Residential Trips available for 2019-2020.
+The list of residential trips will have been circulated to you prior to joining.